Someone's Ugly Daughter

-Someone's Ugly Daughter is an alternative rock album by American band Chick.
-It was released on September 5, 1995, through Epic Records and 550 Music.
+Someone's Ugly Daughter is the only studio album by American alternative rock band Chick.
+It was released on September 5, 1995 through Epic Records and 550 Music.

-On September 27, 2020, American singer-songwriter Mariah Carey revealed in her memoir The Meaning of Mariah Carey that she secretly recorded and produced the album with her friend Clarissa Dane, under the moniker "Chick".
-The album was recorded at the time Carey was simultaneously recording her fifth studio album Daydream (1995).
+On September 27, 2020, Mariah Carey revealed in her memoir The Meaning of Mariah Carey that she secretly recorded and co-produced the album with her friend Clarissa Dane under the moniker "Chick".
+On the official release Dane is the lead vocalist, and Carey sings background vocals.
+The album was recorded at the time Carey was recording her fifth studio album Daydream (1995).

 Background

-Mariah Carey worked on Someone's Ugly Daughter while recording her 1995 album Daydream.
-Carey originally provided lead vocals until she was told by record label executives that the album could not be released in that form, due to worries it could damage her image and thriving career.
+Carey worked on Someone's Ugly Daughter while recording her 1995 album Daydream.
+She originally provided lead vocals until she was told by record label executives the album could not be released in that form, due to worries it could damage her image and thriving career.
 As a compromise, Carey enlisted friend Clarissa Dane to provide lead vocals while leaving her own background vocals on the tracks.